Disposing of waste the right way

 Asbestos was used extensively as a building material prior to 1985.
 The use of asbestos is now banned nationally.
 Council's Resource Recovery Centres cannot accept asbestos.
-You can take asbestos to Wollert Landfill near Epping.
-Check the Wollert Landfill: asbestos disposal requirements
+Some asbestos can be disposed of at Hanson Landfill.
+Visit the Hanson Landfill website for more information.

 For more information about identifying, safely removing and disposing of asbestos:

 Syringes cannot be disposed of at Resource Recovery Centres.
 Sharps containers are available from any of our Customer and Library Service Centres.

 Dispose of unwanted household chemicals safely and for free.
 Detox your Home mobile collections are held across Victoria each year.
 For collections locations and dates and accepted products go to Detox Your Home Website.